Seneca-ICTOER/OSL645/docs/Labs/lab1b.md

 cd osl640xx
 ```

   11. Issue a Linux command to confirm that your current location is in the _osl640xx_ directory.
-You should know how to issue this command from a previous tutorial.
+You should know how to issue this command from a previous lab.
   12. Issue the following Linux command to create the directories called **notes**, **tutorials** and **samples**:

 ```bash